-Volunteers are served three meals (breakfast, lunch and dinner) per day, prepared by an on-site local cook.
-All meals will be a mix of western and traditional Zimbabwean food.
-Breakfast can include eggs, pancakes, oatmeal, porridge, fruit or toast, accompanied by coffee and tea.
-Lunch will be a mixture of sandwiches, quiches, burgers, salads and other similar foods.
-Dinner will commonly comprise of a combination of fish, meat, starches and/or vegetables.
-The local staff are happy to accommodate special dietary requirements (vegetarian, vegan, dairy fee, gluten free etc.).
-Please advise us of any special dietary requirements in your application form, so we can ensure the local staff are prepared for you.
+Volunteers are served three meals per day, prepared by an on-site local cook.
+All meals (breakfast, lunch and dinner) will be a mix of western and traditional Zimbabwean food.
+Breakfast may include cereal, eggs, pancakes, porridge, fruit or toast, accompanied with coffee and tea.
+Lunches will be a mixture of sandwiches, quiches, burgers, salads and other similar foods.
+Dinners will commonly comprise of pastas, fish, meat, starches and/or vegetables.
+The local team is happy to accommodate special dietary requests (vegetarian, vegan, dairy or gluten free, etc.).
+Please let your IVHQ Program Manager know of any special dietary needs in advance so we can ensure the local team is prepared for you.

 “Great first experience!
 The accommodation was amazing, fantastic..our rooms were cleaned and beds made once a day.
 Special thanks to one of the cleaners who helped me take out a giant spider!
 Toilets are sprayed to keep out the mozzies, really helpful!
 Also we were never short of good food - kudos to the chef :) Every single second of my my volunteering experience was great - the staff, fellow volunteers and the locals!” - Jingying Chan (Wildlife Conservation Volunteer in Victoria Falls)